Home Career How Much Does It Cost to Become an Architect? A Comprehensive Guide to Expenses and ROI

 How Long Does It Take to Become an Architect?

 One of the most frequently asked questions is how many years to become an architect.
-The answer depends on your educational path and dedication:
+The answer depends on your educational path and dedication.
+Here is a breakdown of how much schooling to be an architect through various routes.

 After completing your degree, you’ll need to gain practical experience through the Architectural Experience Program (AXP), which requires 3,740 hours of documented work experience.
-This typically takes 2-3 years.
-Finally, you must pass the Architect Registration Examination (ARE), which can take an additional 1-2 years to complete all six divisions.
+This typically takes 2 to 3 years.
+Finally, you must pass the Architect Registration Examination (ARE), which can take an additional 1 to 2 years to complete all six divisions.

 In total, how long to become an architect ranges from 8 to 13 years when combining education, experience, and examination.
 According to the National Council of Architectural Registration Boards (NCARB), the average time to licensure is approximately 11 years from starting college.